Mycophenolate (By mouth)

 - Reactivation of hepatitis B or C infection

-- Pure red cell aplasia (PRCA) or other blood problems (such as anemia)
+- Pure red cell aplasia (PRCA) or other blood problems, including anemia

 - Stomach bleeding or ulcers